 packages.

+You can use the player stats API to retrieve data about a player's in-game activity.
 The types of player data you can retrieve include:

 Average session length: The average session length of the player in minutes.
 Session length is determined by the time that a player is signed in to Google Play Games services.